ebonnal/streamable/README.md

 # ⭐ ***Typical use case for `kioss` in Data Engineering*** ⭐
 ![](./img/dataeng.gif)

-As a data engineer, you often need to write python scripts to do **ETL** (extract the data from some source API, apply some transformation and load it into a data warehouse) or **EL** (same with minimal transformation) or **Reverse ETL** (read data from data warehouse and post it into some destination API).
+As a data engineer, you often need to write python scripts to do **ETL** (*Extract* the data from a source API, *Transform* and *Load* it into the data warehouse) or **EL** (same but with minimal transformation) or **Reverse ETL** (read data from the data warehouse and post it into a destination API).

-These scripts **do not manipulate huge volumes** of data because they are scheduled to run periodically (using orchestrators like *Airflow/DAGster/Prefect*), and only manipulates the data produced or updated during that period.
+These scripts **do not manipulate huge volumes** of data because they are scheduled to run periodically (using orchestrators like *Airflow/DAGster/Prefect*) and only manipulates the data produced or updated during that period.
 At worst if you are *Amazon*-sized business you may need to process 10 millions payment transactions every 10 minutes.

 These scripts tend to be replaced in part by EL tools like *Airbyte*, but sometimes you still need **custom integration logic**.

 These scripts are typically composed of:
-- the definition of a data **source** that may use:
+- The definition of a data **source** that may use:
-  - a client library: e.g. the `stripe` or `google.cloud.bigquery` modules.
+  - A client library: e.g. the `stripe` or `google.cloud.bigquery` modules.
-  - a custom `Iterator` that loops over the pages of a REST API and yields `Dict[str, Any]` json responses.
+  - A custom `Iterator` that loops over the pages of a REST API and yields `Dict[str, Any]` json responses.
   - ...

 - The **transformation** functions, that again may involve to call APIs.

 - The function to post into a **destination** that may use:
-  - a client library
+  - A client library.
-  - the `requests` module
+  - The `requests` module.

 - The logic to **batch** some records together: it will often costs less to POST several records at once to an API.